SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="predictimage"></a>
 # **predictimage**
-> Prediction predictimage(deploymentName, modelName, opts)
+> Prediction predictimage(deploymentName, versionName, modelName, opts)

 Run inference on the input array, using input image file from multipart form data.